Artbyo3/pcomposite/README.md

 # PCOMPOSITE

-A desktop **asset pipeline manager** for 3D avatar creators.
-Organise, track, and publish your assets across the full content creation pipeline — from modelling to upload.
+A project dashboard for people who juggle **a lot of 3D projects**.
+Keeps your files organised, tracks where each project is in the pipeline, and connects to Blender so you can import bases straight from the app.

 ---